The Manual is a dating book for men. It as some good mindsets and dating advice mixed with some less good content.

 Indeed, by simple mathematical properties, it’s true that most men are average.
 However, I am not particularly fond of how the author describes it.

-Honestly, the author could have done a better service to the readers if he had actually read some science before talking about science (and nobody forced him to talk about it).
+Honestly, the author could have done a better service to the readers if he had actually read some science before talking about science (something nobody forced him to talk about it and he could have just based his book on his personal experience).

 In my opinion The Manual has quite some bad dating advice.